Best energy tariff for low income households (UK guide, June 2026)

 - You’re a UK tenant or homeowner paying domestic energy bills

-- You want to reduce costs or stabilise payments
+- You want to reduce costs or stabilise payments after the July cap rise

 - You’re on credit meter or prepayment